-Lastly, the thick nature of blunts means that the quantity is more and thus, the stoner wouldn't want to keep on smoking a new blunt every other time until the THC high effects kick into the entirety.
+Lastly, the thick nature of blunts means that the quantity is more and thus, the stoner wouldn't want to keep on smoking a new blunt every other time until the THC high effects kick into its entirety.

 Understanding a spliff

-Notably, you may be wondering how spliff has found its way in this joint vs blunt blog post.
+Notably, you may be wondering how spliff has found its way into this joint vs blunt blog post.
 However, it would rock if you familiarize yourself with the three terms and understand that if during the rolling of a joint or a blunt you make a mistake, then you may end up getting a spliff.

 The exterior of a spliff

-A joint and a spliff have a somewhat similar exterior because just like joints, spliffs get rolled using one’s favourite rolling paper.
+A joint and a spliff have a somewhat similar exterior because just like joints, spliffs get rolled using one’s favorite rolling paper.
 Necessarily, their exterior appearance cannot give the critical difference between the two.
 Meanwhile, let’s look at…

 The interior of a spliff